Jonas Enkerud

-Jonas Enkerud (born 25 April 1990) is a Norwegian footballer who plays as a forward for HamKam.
+Jonas Enkerud (born 25 April 1990) is a Norwegian footballer who plays as a forward for HB Tórshavn in Faroe Islands Premier League.

-Career
+Club career

 He signed a contract with HamKam in December 2018.
 He took part in the club's promotion from the 2021 First Division, scoring 13 goals.
 On 2 April 2022, he made his Eliteserien debut against Lillestrøm, scoring one of the goals in a 2–2 draw.

+On 31 January 2024, Enkerud moved to Finland and signed with newly promoted Veikkausliiga club Gnistan for the 2024 season.
+He scored his first goal for his new club on 24 February 2024, in a 5–2 Finnish League Cup win over Ekenäs IF.

+In March 2025, he signed with HB Tórshavn in Faroe Islands.